youcan-shop/cereal/readme.md

 # Cereal

-A package to simply serialization management in php classes.
+A package to simplify serialization management in php classes.